quicwg/base-drafts/draft-ietf-quic-transport.md

 is sent by an attacker.

-To protect against these attacks, the transport parameters includes the complete list of versions that a client is willing to use, with the version they used for sending the first packet in the first entry.
+To protect against these attacks, the transport parameters includes the complete list of versions that a client is willing to use, with the version it used for sending the first packet in the first entry.
 Including this information in the cryptographic handshake provides it with integrity protection, and allows the server to detect version downgrade attacks.